Rohit-Varshney001/Social-Media-App-ReachMe-/README.md

 Welcome to ReachMe, a vibrant Social Media Application for Android designed to keep you connected with friends and share your moments effortlessly.

+## Description

+ReachMe is your go-to social media platform for staying connected with friends and sharing your favorite moments.
+Whether it's posting photos, adding stories, liking posts, or discovering new connections, ReachMe offers a seamless and intuitive user experience.
+With features like notifications, profile customization, and easy friend management, staying connected has never been easier.
+Download ReachMe today and start sharing your world with friends!

+## Features
+- **Login and Registration**: Securely login or register using email and password.
+- **Home Feed**: Scroll through posts, like and comment on your friends' updates.
+- **Stories**: Share your daily moments with your followers.
+- **Notifications**: Stay updated with likes, comments, and new friend requests.
+- **Profile**: Customize your profile with a bio, profile picture, and see your own posts.
+- **Add Friends**: Connect with friends by searching and sending friend requests.
+- **Add Posts**: Upload photos, share thoughts, and engage with your community.

+## Installation
+1. Download the APK file from the link below.
+2. Enable installation from unknown sources in your device settings.
+3. Install the app and start connecting with friends!

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your improvements.

+## License
+This project is licensed under the [MIT License](LICENSE).

+## Contact
+For any questions or feedback, feel free to contact me at [rohit.varshney.glau@gmail.com](mailto:rohit.varshney.glau@gmail.com).

 ## Screenshots

 ### Login Page